bergesinstitute/graf-method/book-3-unit-7.md

     Traían

-*Llevar* es 100% regular.
+*Llevar* es 100% regular. *Llevar* is 100% regular.

 ## Usos

-*Traer:* Mover un objeto al lugar del hablante (speaker).
-Es común usar este verbo con el adverbio *aquí.*
+*Traer:* Mover un objeto al lugar del hablante.
+Es común usar este verbo con el adverbio *aquí.* To move an object to the speaker's place.
+It is common to use this verb with the adverb *aquí.*

 *Llevar:* Mover un objeto a un lugar diferente de donde está el hablante.
-Es común usar este verbo con el adverbio *allí.*
+Es común usar este verbo con el adverbio *allí.* To move an object to a different location from where the speaker is.
+It is common to to use this verb with the adverb *allí.*

 ### Ejemplo